• Home

 The largest island in the Galapagos Archipelago, Isabela is also the only one intersected by the equator.

-The Cormorant just has four rooms, (two downstairs and two upstairs).
-We were given one of the upstairs rooms which had a spacious deck connecting the two upper rooms.
-The deck had gorgeous views of the beach below and the sound of the surf outside our windows was hypnotic.
-(2020 Update: This hotel has since been completely renovated and is now larger and more modern, but still occupies the same perfect beachfront location.)
+The Cormorant has just four rooms, (two downstairs and two upstairs).
+We get one of the upstairs rooms which has a spacious deck connecting the two upper rooms.
+The deck has gorgeous views of the beach below and the sound of the surf outside our windows is completely hypnotic.

 Cormorant Beach House Isabela Galapagos